This post may contain affiliate links. Please see my full disclosure for more information.

 28. Save Money on Holidays

 Get frugal when you’re going on holiday with these fail-safe ways to save money when travelling abroad.
-Tips include booking accommodation from the right places, taking multiple cards with you, and knowing where to do your research!
+Tips include great ways to save more money every month even when you’re abroad such as booking accommodation from the right places, taking multiple cards with you, and knowing where to do your research!

 29. Consider Refinancing Your Student Loans